 New Senior Apartments

-IMEG provided engineering services for the new Oxford Senior Apartments, a project with the goal to provide “net positive” living for its tenants.
+IMEG provided engineering services for the new Oxford Place Senior Apartments, a project with the goal to provide “net positive” living for its tenants.
 This is the state of Indiana’s first “net positive” project and it was independently verified by a third party.

-Energy savings start with each apartment containing low energy consumption, Energy Star appliances, well-insulated walls, windows, and roof.
+Energy savings start with each apartment containing low energy consumption, Energy Star appliances, and well-insulated walls, windows, and roof.

 The plumbing system contains low-flow fixtures to reduce the quantity of water consumed.
 A solar domestic water heater system was installed to provide most of the domestic hot water needs of the building.
 A hot water meter is installed at each unit to measure domestic hot water usage by each tenant.

 Each apartment is provided with a 5.4kW photovoltaic array to offset electrical consumption in the apartment and is net metered in order to monitor consumption and photovoltaic production.
 The net metering has the ability to quantify electricity being consumed by the tenant vs. electricity being generated and delivered back to the utility company.
-Low consumption LED lights are installed throughout the building.
+Low consumption LED lights were installed throughout the building.